 At a glance

-There are lots of reasons kids play “class clown.”
+There are lots of reasons kids often clown around in class.

 Kids who act up in class usually don’t mean to be difficult.

-It’s true that some kids just like being the center of attention.
+There are always kids at school who clown around a lot and want to be the center of attention.
 They crack jokes, make faces, and show off, mainly to impress other kids.
 They goof around at lunch, at recess, or in the hallways between classes.

 But some kids behave this way during class, even if it gets them in trouble or turns off their classmates.

-Learn what causes kids to play the class clown, and what can help.
+Learn what causes frequent “class clown” behavior, and what can help.

-Kids can act like a class clown in lots of different ways.
+Kids can clown around in class in lots of different ways.
 Here are some examples:

-- Giving joking answers when the teacher calls on them
+- Giving silly answers when the teacher calls on them

-- Wearing clothes that are extremely loud, silly, or even offensive
+- Wearing clothes that are extremely bold, funny, or even offensive

 - Making a noisy entrance when they come into the classroom